 Visitors are welcome.
 There is a limit of 2 people at a bedside at a time, as the space is small and it is important to keep the unit quiet for all babies.

 We welcome baby's siblings of all ages.
+To protect your baby, your other children should have their childhood immunizations up to date.
 All other visitors need to be 13 years old, or older.